ifandelse/writing/techpro/5 patterns to know for async/post.md

 ##Complementary Patterns
 You'll notice that our FSM above makes use of continuation-passing as well as events.
 In fact, our entire journey through these 5 patterns has progressively advanced to higher-level abstractions.
 Don't be surprised to see yourself mixing these patterns together to produce the abstraction you need.
 If anything, focusing on *just* the lower level pattern of passing callbacks and using promises to eliminate nesting has, in my opinion, done our community a disservice.
 In addition to grasping these patterns, we need to see the potential of higher-level abstractions which we can create from these patterns working *together*.

+##FSM Conclusion
+###Pros
+####Extremely Versatile
+FSMs model so many real-world problems well, it's hard to find a scenario that they don't work well for.
+####Wokflow
+FSMs handle long-running, asynchronous workflow well.
+###Cons
+####Lesser known Pattern
+FSM awareness in the JavaScript developer community *appears* to be low.
+As a result, the pattern is often not known, feared or rejected as too complex.

 #Conclusion